 What is Systematic Trading?

 Systematic trading (also known as algorithmic trading) is a disciplined, rules-based approach to investment.
-Utilising the suite of analytical tools made available with the arrival of machine learning, artificial intelligence and big data, the systematic approach allows for the construction of consistent, cost-efficient, and customisable trading strategies, as well as the operationalisation of factors which until now had defied quantification.
+Utilizing the suite of analytical tools made available with the arrival of machine learning, artificial intelligence and big data, the systematic approach allows for the construction of consistent, cost-efficient, and customizable trading strategies, as well as the operationalization of factors which until now had defied quantification.
 Furthermore, with trades executed according to a set of predetermined trading rules, systematic trading is able to control for the distortionary effects of emotion.
-Investment banks and hedge funds are increasingly utilising systematic trading approaches in response to rising demand from investors.
+Investment banks and hedge funds are increasingly utilizing systematic trading approaches in response to rising demand from investors.

 Systematic trading can be contrasted with discretionary trading, which relies on the active engagement of the trader in not only building a strategy but in anticipating and responding to market fluctuations.This is not to suggest that algorithmic approaches prevent direct involvement with the operation of a strategy; systematic trading strategies aren’t necessarily fully automated.
 Rather, systematic traders can choose to automate their trading decisions, whilst retaining the ability to override the process if market conditions necessitate intervention.